robinrendle/aeve/content/draft.md

 “The African Union and the UN has finally started to notice just how important this problem is.
 So after my work is finished here in London, I’ll be joining a team in Mali to research effective ways to stop that process.”
 Aeve would swirl the wine in her glass, prod the table at certain intermissions and try to draw countries and municipalities in the air to clarify her ideas.
 Whenever she talked about her job Aeve felt as if she was a broken record, but one that broke on her favourite verse of her favourite song and now it would loop indefinitely forever.

 Only one date-guy had exhausted Aeve’s imagination up to this point, donating to her rambling diatribes with questions, jokes and, at all the right moments, giving her serious looks of discomfort.
 Afterwards they headed to a bar where a crowd of a dozen or so had cloistered themselves around a ping pong table in a cellar and were playing a wonderful, eclectic drinking game.
 PING!
 Aeve would shout as date-guy drunkenly hit the ping pong ball across the room.
-It was an evening where complete strangers became friends serendipitously as if everyone was reading off a script.
+It was an evening where complete strangers became friends serendipitously, conversations flowing like they were all being reading off a script.
 PONG!
-He’d return in kind whilst Aeve’s serve hit the net and she’d wash away the embarrassment with another gulp of liquid from a tiny glass.
+He’d return in kind as Aeve’s serve hit the net and she’d wash away the embarrassment with another gulp of liquid from a tiny glass.

 Date-guy was British, funny and best of all, he had the easiest smile Aeve had ever found.
 Over the coming months she knew that she wanted to hold onto the sails of his unrelenting, full-bodied laughter, safeguarding each and every moment in a glassy bottle.
 With her own hands Aeve would build a storehouse to keep these bottles safe, as they’d need to be catalogued by time, place and origin so future archivists could plunder the treasures of his every indistinguishable laugh and his every fleeting smile.

 ## 5

+“Ow!
+Goddammit, that really hurt.”

+Aeve rushed over to the field  where the voice had called out only to find Cathy rolling amongst the grass, rubbing her scratched up knee and struggling to balance herself.

+“Hey, dummy!
+You ok?”
+Aeve walked across the field and slumped down beside her.

+Cathy groaned again, sitting upright in the field.
+“Yeah, I’m fine.
+I just tripped.”
+A soot-like residue caked her shorts and boots, the leftover traces from the synthetic grass.

+“C’mon.
+It doesn’t look that bad,” Aeve poked her in the knee and Cathy scowled fiercely.

+“No,” Cathy replied as she plucked her hand into the soil and it crumbled instantly, as if it were a host rejecting a virus and the yellow dirt beneath was a thirsty white blood cell, “it does look pretty bad”.

+“So this one’s dead too, huh?”
+Aeve looked at her tablet and the calculations of soil density, wincing at the figures for land erosion and the weak growth average of the plants nearby.

+Aeve leaned back and watched the sunsetting over the facility.
+Small patrols of researchers moved across the grief stricken fields; large, yellow bald spots could be seen in the patchwork of crystals.

+black crystalline smudges

-Aeve’s mornings and evenings were now smudged together into a vast homogenous blob without seasonal changes or diverse weather patterns to ease the boredom.
-An orange undercurrent of dust would roll predictably across the surface and rake the earth in a sickly poison but for months afterward the environment remained constant throughout the seasons.
-Aeve had never expected that the most dangerous place on earth could begin to grow a little dull after a while.
+Smudged together into a vast homogenous blob, their days had passed by without seasonal changes or diverse weather patterns to ease the boredom.
+Despite the rolling undercurrents of dust that would roll predictably across the surface and rake the earth in a sickly poison, Aeve had never expected that the most dangerous place on earth could begin to grow a little dull.

+Fourteen of the original crops had failed due to the lack of rain, their dark crystals had disappeared underneath sandy tidal forces.

+so Aeve’s job was mostly concerned with researching the reasons as to why these crops failed whislt the others had succeeded.

+One crop in particular had spread to more than three times its original size.

+A significant part of Cathy’s job had turned into PR work.
+She would get calls from reporters asking about the current status of the project.
+It was only a matter of time that news of their crop failures would leak out into the wider world, especially after Hendrik’s mission.
+Thankfully their remote location helped them a little in that regard.
+Reporters couldn’t access the site without the right papers and enough money to bribe the border patrols for safe access.

+They had given the crops different names (from where though?)

+particles of silver iodide were injected into the troposphere by the use of artillery batteries in the south, courtesy of the French military.
+This would stimulate the growth of cloud cover so that the beacons on the highest peaks of Mali could send sharp electrical charges into the surrounding atmosphere and through this process they could generate clouds at will.
+It was highly experimental but at this point the Malian government was desperate to test the most outrageous suggestions, even with what this team had begun to call ‘cloud seeding’.

 She hiked across the fields with Cathy in tow.
 This ones yours, she said.
 C’mon, let’s pick up the pace.
 The sun was setting.

 Cathy moves around the field checking for the reasons as to why the crop failed.

 What this development would mean for the remaining wildlife, it was impossible to say.
 Mali will never look the same again, Aeve knew.

 For the first time in her life, Aeve’s work was important.
 Essential, even if only a few hundred people in the surrounding communities depended on their research paying off.

 Aeve could see the jutting face of Mount Hombori, a plateau that stretched in the distance, and what looked like a thin matchstick embedded at its peak.

-She wondered at the complexity of terraforming this barren strip of land; particles of silver iodide were injected into the troposphere by the use of artillery batteries in the south, courtesy of the French military.
-This would stimulate the growth of cloud cover so that the beacons on the highest peaks of Mali could send sharp electrical charges into the surrounding atmosphere and through this process they could generate clouds at will.
-It was highly experimental but at this point the Malian government was desperate to test the most outrageous suggestions, even with what this team started to call ‘cloud seeding’.

 Aeve had friends on the cloud seeding team and so after a few emails she hoped to tour the facility and find that team was shooting lightning into the air like in science fiction movies.
 However she was disappointed to find that the beacons were almost identical to cell towers; their power was silent and invisible but they commanded the skies across the landscape.
 At night these beacons, which were scattered across central and southern Mali, could be seen as a tower of blinking red lights.